Abscissa/DAuth/README.md

 bool ok2 = isSameHash(pass, parseHash("$6$d93Tp...ULle$my7MSJu...NDtd5RG"));
 ```

 The library provides a forward-compatible string-based hash format for easy storage and retrieval using any hash digest type.
 It also has native support for Unix [crypt(3)](https://en.wikipedia.org/wiki/Crypt_%28C%29)-style hash strings for MD5, SHA-256 and SHA-512.
+To avoid accidental usage of low-security, hash digests which DAuth knows to provide inferior secury (such as MD5) require a clearly-named compiler flag to be used: ```-version=DAuth_AllowWeakSecurity```.

 Additionally, there is a [```dauth.random```](http://semitwist.com/dauth/random.html) module with functions for randomly generating [salts](http://semitwist.com/dauth/random.html#randomSalt), [passwords](http://semitwist.com/dauth/random.html#randomPassword) and [single-use tokens](http://semitwist.com/dauth/random.html#randomToken):